RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>8</sup> And they took him, and killed [him], and cast [him] out of the vineyard.
 <sup>9</sup> What shall therefore the lord of the vineyard do? he will come and destroy the husbandmen, and will give the vineyard unto others.
 <sup>10</sup> And have ye not read this scripture; The stone which the builders rejected is become the head of the corner:
-<sup>11</sup> This was the Lord’s doing , and it is marvellous in our eyes?
+<sup>11</sup> This was the Lord’s doing, and it is marvellous in our eyes?
 <sup>12</sup> And they sought to lay hold on him, but feared the people: for they knew that he had spoken the parable against them: and they left him, and went their way.
 <sup>13</sup> And they send unto him certain of the Pharisees and of the Herodians, to catch him in [his] words.
 <sup>14</sup> And when they were come, they say unto him, Master, we know that thou art true, and carest for no man: for thou regardest not the person of men, but teachest the way of God in truth: Is it lawful to give tribute to Caesar, or not?